Keep Your RV Cool This Summer: 20 Easy And Affordable Tricks!

 Conclusion On Keeping Your RV Cool

-There are many ways you can keep your RV cool without AC or with AC.
+There are many ways you can keep your RV cool on your adventures, with or without AC.

 However, even with the best of these ideas, unless you're using your air conditioning, it may be pretty miserable if you are in temps above about 85 degrees and you aren't in the shade.

-You might even benefit from lining the underside of your RV as some people do in the winter.
+You might even benefit from lining your RV's underside (like skirting) as some people do in the winter.

-It's said also to work well to keep the RV cooler in the summer, though I have never tried it.
+Skirting also helps to keep the RV cooler in the summer.

 To recap, your best lines of defense are:

 Good luck out there.
-There will be some days that you cannot keep your RV in a comfortable temperature zone.
+There might be days that you cannot keep your RV in a comfortable temperature zone, boondocking or not, ESPECIALLY if you can't run the AC.

 But you can do many of these things to keep it a little cooler than it would be otherwise.